 - Vinyl and tile flooring.
 Because these surfaces are not porous, drying and cleaning them will be much easier compared to wood and carpet flooring.
 But keep in mind that the subfloor underneath may be wet, so the vinyl or tile flooring may need to be removed temporarily to allow for more efficient drying.

-- Walls and ceilings.
+- Dry Out Walls and ceilings.
 Because drywall and concrete are extremely porous, they will soak up the water like a sponge, quickly becoming ruined without quick action.

 - Try to ventilate the area as much as possible and remove the moisture in the air.
 This will lower the risk of mold growth and mildew.